History of Thailand (2001–present): 2019 parliament and 2020 protests

 In November, the Parliament voted to pass two constitutional amendment bills, but their content effectively shut down the protesters' demands of abolishing the Senate and reformation of the monarchy.
 Clashes between the protesters and the police and royalists became more prevalent, and resulted in many injuries.
 The protesters were mostly students and young people without an overall leader.
-Apart from the aforementioned political demands, some rallies were held by LGBT groups who called for gender equality, as well as student groups who campaigned for reforming the country's education system.
+Apart from the aforementioned political demands, some rallies were held by LGBTQ groups who called for gender equality, as well as student groups who campaigned for reforming the country's education system.

 Government responses included filing criminal charges using the Emergency Decree; arbitrary detention and police intimidation; delaying tactics; the deployment of military information warfare units; media censorship; the mobilisation of pro-government and royalist groups who have accused the protesters of receiving support from foreign governments or non-governmental organizations (NGOs) as part of a global conspiracy against Thailand; and the deployment of thousands of police at protests.
 The government ordered university chancellors to prevent students from demanding reforms to the monarchy and to identify student protest leaders.
 Protests since October, when the King had returned to the country from Germany, resulted in the deployment of the military, riot police, and mass arrests.

-In November 2021, The Constitutional Court ruled that demands for reform of the Thai monarchy have abused of the rights and freedoms and harmed the state’s security and ordered an end to all movements, declaring unconstitutional.
+In November 2021, The Constitutional Court ruled that demands for reform of the Thai monarchy abused the rights and freedoms and harmed the state’s security and ordered an end to all movements, declaring them unconstitutional.
 It has been likened to judicial coup.

-In September 2022, Thailand's Constitutional Court ruled that Prime Minister Prayuth Chan-ocha can stay in office.
+In September 2022, Thailand's Constitutional Court ruled that Prime Minister Prayut Chan-o-cha could stay in office.
 The opposition had challenged him, because the new constitution limits the term for prime minister as a total period of eight years in office.
-The Constitutional Court's ruling was that his term in office began in April 2017, simultaneously with the new constitution, although General Prayuth had ruled as the leader of the government since the 2014 military coup.
+The Constitutional Court's ruling was that his term in office began in April 2017, simultaneously with the new constitution, although Prayut had ruled as the leader of the government since the 2014 military coup.

+2023 election and Srettha government

+In May 2023, Thailand’s reformist opposition, the progressive Move Forward Party (MFP) and the populist Pheu Thai Party, won the general election, meaning the royalist-military parties that supported Prime Minister Prayut Chan-o-cha lost power.
+Initially, the opposition parties attempted to form a government together with MFP's Pita Limjaroenrat as prime ministerial candidate.
+This failed despite a majority in the lower house, as under the 2017 constitution the junta-appointed Senate also voted for the prime minister along with the elected lower house.
+Pheu Thai then dissolved its coalition with MFP and allied instead with the royalist-military parties, which allowed the new coalition to garner votes in the military-dominated Senate.
+On 22 August 2023, its candidate Srettha Thavisin became Thailand’s new prime minister, while the Pheu Thai party’s billionaire figurehead Thaksin Shinawatra returned to Thailand after years in self-imposed exile.